SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ## Configuration

-The configuration part, which is common for all kinds of dataFEED edgeConnector modules is described in [configuration.md](../common/configuration.md).
+The configuration part, which is common for all kinds of dataFEED edgeConnector modules is described in the [Configuration](../common/configuration.md) chapter.

 ### Siemens S7 1200/1500 connection configuration